Life As a Medical and Clinical Laboratory Technician

 Things a Medical & Clinical Laboratory Technician Should Know How to Do

-These are the skills Medical and Clinical Laboratory Technicians say are the most useful in their careers:
+Below is a list of the skills most Medical and Clinical Laboratory Technicians say are important on the job.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.